 8 Negative Effects of Bad Posture

-1. Soreness & Pain
+- Soreness & Pain

-2. Poor Circulation
+- Poor Circulation

-3. Negative Mood
+- Negative Mood

-4. Increased Stress
+- Increased Stress

-5. Carpal Tunnel Syndrome
+- Carpal Tunnel Syndrome

-6. Less Motivation
+- Less Motivation

 Since one of the effects of bad posture is lower confidence, less motivation can also stem from bad posture.
-People will also see you as less confident or shy if you are slouching, which can affect both social and work situations.
-Less motivation also goes hand in hand with depression and fear, so it makes sense that it’s affected by posture.
+You may appear less confident or shy if you are slouching, which can affect both social and work situations.
+Less motivation also accompanies depression and fatigue, both of which are negative effects of bad posture.

 - Poor Digestion